 - This one is connected to Barracuda a popular stand-alone firewall system: https://www.emailreg.org/index.cgi

-- verizon.com – A huge telecom company (In case you are from another planet): http://my.verizon.com/micro/whitelist/
+- verizon.com – A huge telecom company (In case you are from another planet): https://my.verizon.com/micro/whitelist/

-- aol.com – Yes they are still a company, less the free CDs: http://postmaster.aol.com/Postmaster.Whitelist.php
+- aol.com – Yes they are still a company, less the free CDs: https://postmaster.aol.com/Postmaster.Whitelist.php

-- Returnpath Is expensive but one of the best. http://www.returnpath.com/solution-content/certification/
+- Returnpath Is expensive but one of the best. https://www.returnpath.com/solution-content/certification/

-- ISIPP (Institute for Spam and Internet Public Policy) http://isipp.com/: Commercial services to help mass-mailers improve delivery rates.
+- ISIPP (Institute for Spam and Internet Public Policy) https://isipp.com/: Commercial services to help mass-mailers improve delivery rates.

-Also it’s a good idea to tell Hotmail that your IP is o.k. here: Hotmail Whitelist
+Also, it’s a good idea to tell Hotmail that your IP is o.k. here: Hotmail Whitelist

 Email should be fine with any normal hosting package, we already have set all the important stuff like reverse DNS and SPF records.
-We even paid some of these services to just in case it helps any.
+We even paid for some of these services just in case it helps any.